6 tips to grow your personal training business

 Use social media

 Leverage the power of social media to both build a credible and trustworthy reputation and maximise your reach.
-It is not enough just to set up an account – you need to remain active; participate in online discussions, write engaging and helpful training tips and retweet mentions and recommendations from existing clients.
+It is not enough just to set up an account; nowadays, you need to go the extra mile.
+Content is king in this brave new world, so you need to remain active.
+Via a range of platforms, try to participate in online discussions.
+Write engaging and helpful training tips for your followers and if a client writes a recommendation or someone mentions you in a social post, share these.
+You can also make your own video content, sampling what some of your sessions look like.

 Need some help?